 Monitoring is accomplished utilizing various methods including desk monitoring and on-site visits.
 There are two primary areas reviewed during monitoring activities - financial and programmatic monitoring.
 Financial monitoring primarily focuses on statutory and regulatory compliance with administrative grant requirements.
 It involves the review of records associated with the purchase and disposition of property, projects and contracts.
-Programmatic monitoring seeks to validate and assist in the grant progress, targeting issues that may be hindering project goals and ensuring compliance with the purpose of the grant and overall grant program.
+Programmatic monitoring project goals and ensuring compliance with the purpose of the grant and overall grant program.
 Programmatic monitoring involves the observation of equipment purchased, protocols and other associated records.
 Various levels of financial and programmatic review may be accomplished during the monitoring process.